 - Provide your full name, date of birth, current address, and the reason why your license was revoked or suspended.

 - Do not give the officer false information to try to get out of the situation.
-He or she will look you up and find out that
+He or she will look up your record and see that you were lying, which is another offense.

 - Driving with a suspended or revoked license is an arrestable offense.
 If you are honest and cooperative, you may receive a citation.
 But, if you lie and are disrespectful, you may be arrested and charged.